conan-io/docs/README.md

 ### Indentation and line length

 Make sure all indentation is done with spaces.
 Normally 2 space indentation for bulleted lists and 4 space indentation for code blocks.
-In some cases a 3 space indentation is needed for reStructuredText specifics like toctrees:
+In some cases a 3 space indentation is needed for reStructuredText specifics like toc-trees:

 ```
 .. toctree::